External links: introduction, best practices & tools

 Guest blogging is a standard external linking best practice where you offer to write for a relevant to your business blog in exchange for a backlink to your site.
 It’s one of the fastest ways to gain proper backlinks and build your authority and network.
 Just make sure to provide valuable resources packed with information and actionable tips.
 Only then you’ll be considered an authority too.

-Guestblogging is only one type of link building tactic.
-Other tactics include having 3-way link swaps, niche editing, building website sideprojects to get PR links, and barnacle SEO.
+Guest blogging is only one type of link building tactic.
+Other tactics include having 3-way link swaps, niche editing, building website side projects to get PR links, and barnacle SEO.

 3. Look for natural links